GURU162004/raw-bits-to-next/README.md

 Most devs do **not** understand the runtime execution graph, cache layers, ISR mechanics, RSC protocol, Edge vs Node differences, or streaming hydration.

 I want to make people understand what happens **under the hood**.
-It may feel overwhelming at first, but trust me—you’ll fall in love with Next.js for its beauty.
+It may feel overwhelming at first, but trust me you’ll fall in love with Next.js for its beauty.

 **This track lets you:**